 Addressing hard questions

-A mentor-mentee relationship isn’t just about one person admiring or emulating another.
-Rather, it is about the good, the bad, and the ugly of making it through life.
+A mentorship isn’t just about one person admiring or emulating another.
+Instead, it is about the good, the bad, and the ugly of making it through life.
 Mentoring is unlike any other business relationship you create.
 It requires vulnerability and a willingness to have an authentic conversation.
 Your mentees will expect you to talk about the most trying, difficult times in your career—your failures.
 If you’re uncomfortable talking about your past, discussing failures and setbacks will seem hard at first.
 The deeper a connection you create with your mentee, the easier it becomes.
 One thing you can’t do is avoid your negative experiences.
 Anyone you mentor needs to learn and grow from both successes and failures.

 Willingness and availability